phungtp97/google_place_plus/CONTRIBUTING.md

 1. Make sure all the existing tests are passing by using the following command (from the root of the project): \$ flutter test test/.
 2. Make sure the repo is formatted using \$ flutter format ..
-3. Create a PR to merge the branch on your fork into **_google_place/master_**.
+3. Create a PR to merge the branch on your fork into **_google_place_plus/master_**.
-4. Add bazrafkan as reviewers on the PR.
+4. Add phungtp97 as reviewers on the PR.
 I will take a look and add any comments.
 When the PR is ready to be merged, I will merge it and update the package on pub.dev!